United States Armed Forces: Joint Chiefs of Staff

 The Joint Chiefs of Staff, although outside the operational chain of command, is the senior-most military body of the Department of Defense.
-It is led by the chairman of the Joint Chiefs of Staff, who is the military head of the armed forces and principal advisor to the president and secretary of defense on military matters.
-Their deputy is the vice chairman of the Joint Chiefs of Staff.
+It is led by the Chairman of the Joint Chiefs of Staff, who is the principal advisor to the president and secretary of defense on military matters.
+Their deputy is the Vice Chairman of the Joint Chiefs of Staff.
+Both the Chairman and Vice Chairman are barred from exercising military command over the Joint Chiefs of Staff or any of the armed forces with the exception of the Joint Staff.

 Other members include the chief of staff of the Army, commandant of the Marine Corps, chief of naval operations, chief of staff of the Air Force, chief of space operations, and the chief of the National Guard Bureau.

 The commandant of the Coast Guard is not an official member of the Joint Chiefs, but sometimes attends meetings as one of the military service chiefs.

-The senior enlisted advisor to the chairman is the most senior enlisted member in the United States Armed Forces.
+The senior enlisted advisor to the chairman is the most senior non-commissioned officer (NCO) in the United States Armed Forces and is a unique enlisted rank which only one individual may hold it.
+Is the primary enlisted advisor to the chairman, and serves at the pleasure of the secretary of defense.

-The president of the United States, the secretary of defense, the secretary of Homeland Security and chairman of the Joint Chiefs of Staff are members of the United States National Security Council, which advises the president on national security, military, and foreign policy matters.
+The president of the United States, the secretary of defense, the secretary of homeland security and chairman of the Joint Chiefs of Staff are members of the United States National Security Council, which advises the president on national security, military, and foreign policy matters.

 The national security advisor, the homeland security advisor, and the deputy national security advisor may also be members of the United States Armed Forces.

 The National Security Council Deputies Committee also includes the deputy secretary of defense, deputy secretary of homeland security, and vice chairman of the Joint Chiefs of Staff.

 Military leadership, including the secretary of defense, the secretary of Homeland Security, and chairman of the Joint Chiefs of Staff also sit on the National Space Council.